wilburluce/ng-component-ideas/README.md

 ### Some Best Practices for Angular Components
 After working with Angular components for a while, I found a couple of things that nagged at me for a better approach:
 1) Managing rxjs subscriptions - the need to unsubscribe from observables with potential for memory leaks.
-I found in most cases, I can let the [https://angular.io/api/common/AsyncPipe#description](async pipe) handle subscribing and unsubscribing for me.
+I found in most cases, the [async pipe](https://angular.io/api/common/AsyncPipe#description) can handle subscribing and unsubscribing for me.
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it looked like going from big guard rails to no guard rails.